The-Alchemist/jdbc-to-json/README.md

-# JDBC to JSON Export Tool
+# JDBC to JSONL Export Tool

-A Clojure CLI tool that exports PostgreSQL tables to JSON files using PostgreSQL's `row_to_json` function.
+A Clojure CLI tool that exports PostgreSQL tables to JSONL (JSON Lines) files and imports them back to PostgreSQL databases.

-It uses PostgreSQL's `json_to_row` function to convert to JSON, so it's only support on PostgreSQL AFAIK (for now).
+The export uses PostgreSQL's native JDBC drivers for efficient data conversion to JSON format.

 ## Features

 - Connect to any PostgreSQL database
-- Export all tables from a specified schema (default: 'public')
+- Export all tables from a specified schema to JSONL format (default: 'public')
-- Uses PostgreSQL's native `row_to_json` function for efficient JSON conversion
+- Import JSONL files back to PostgreSQL databases
-- Saves each table as a separate JSON file
+- Each table saved as a separate JSONL file (one JSON object per line)
-- Configurable output directory
+- Configurable output/input directories
+- Advanced import options: create tables, clear, skip columns/tables, disable foreign keys
 - Comprehensive logging and error handling
 - Command-line interface with validation